A local Torelli theorem for log symplectic manifolds: First order deformations

+\item Otherwise, the remaining edge is neither resonant nor smoothable near $\Xodel$, and $\Bdel$ is a scalar multiple of the following:

-\end{lemma} Note that in the diagrams, the orders placed at vertices are invariant under scaling the biresidues (and in fact they determine the biresidues up to simultaneous scaling). \begin{proof} The form \eqref{eq:2chain-bires} follows immediately by solving the linear equations on biresidues \eqref{eq:bires-smoothable} with the given order $m,n$ for the smoothable edges.
+\end{enumerate} \end{lemma} Note that in the diagrams, the orders placed at vertices are invariant under scaling the biresidues (and in fact they determine the biresidues up to simultaneous scaling). \begin{proof} The form \eqref{eq:2chain-bires} follows immediately by solving the linear equations on biresidues \eqref{eq:bires-smoothable} with the given order $m,n$ for the smoothable edges, and the condition for a resonance follows immediately by requiring the order $\frac{(n+1)+(m+1)}{nm-1}$ on the third edge to be a negative integer.

 To treat the case of three smoothable edges, let us orient the triangle cyclically so that the biresidues are given by nonzero numbers $(b_1,b_2,b_3)$.
 By \autoref{lem:nonhol-res}, we have $b_1+b_2+b_3 \ne 0$, and hence by rescaling, we may assume without loss of generality that $b_1+b_2+b_3=1$.
 If all three edges are smoothable, we may apply \eqref{eq:bires-smoothable} to each of them, giving three linear equations of the form $b_{i-1}+b_{i+1}=m_ib_i$ where the indices are taken modulo three and each $m_i \in \ZZ_{\ge 0}$.
 These linear equations are equivalent to the equations $\frac{1}{m_i+1}=b_i$, which imply that $\sum_{i=1}^3 \frac{1}{m_i+1} = 1$.
 Up to permutation, this equation has only three solutions for which $m_1,m_2,m_3 \in \mathbb{Z}_{\ge0}$, namely $(2,2,2)$, $(1,3,3)$ and $(1,2,5)$. \end{proof}